 Verify who is permitted to access FFD program records and personnel files.

-Request to see where FFD administration records and personal files (e.g., test results, custody forms , consent forms, appeal records) are maintained and stored.
+Request to see where FFD administration records and personal files (e.g., test results, Federal custody and control forms (Federal CCFs), consent forms, appeal records) are maintained and stored.
 The inspector(s) should verify that the system(s) restricts access to individuals authorized to access the information.

 Request a sample of records to review while at the facility and observe the retrieval of the information from the storage location to verify that the personnel information is stored in accordance with the licensee’s or other entity’s procedures to protect personal information.